aganezov/fga/docs/readme.md

 # Gene

 This section covers all scripts that can be found in ``gene`` python package in root ``src`` package.
-This scripts are designed to process gff formatted data, that is presented in gff format.
-All scripts assumes that gff formatted files have only correct info.
+This scripts are designed to process gff formatted data.
+All scripts assumes that gff formatted files have only correctly formatted info.
 More of gff format can be read [here](http://www.ensembl.org/info/website/upload/gff.html).
-The only assumption, is that on the 11th column we'll have a **gene id** information, which is used wildly in these scripts.
+The only assumption, is that on the 11th column, in gff formatted files, we'll have a **gene id** information, which is used wildly in these scripts and in ``orth`` scripts.

 When we talk about **gene <-> number mapping**  files, we assume the following format: